GOWRIJ04/PREVENTION-OF-OVERFITTING-USING-REGULARIZATION-TECHNIQUES/README.md

 # PREVENTION-OF-OVERFITTING-USING-REGULARIZATION-TECHNIQUES
-more short   Ridge regression was most effective in preventing overfitting, outperforming Lasso and ElasticNet.
+Ridge regression was most effective in preventing overfitting, outperforming Lasso and ElasticNet.
 It achieved a low MSE and high R² by shrinking coefficients, proving more stable and accurate, especially with correlated features.

 This study examines the performance of Ridge, Lasso, and ElasticNet regression techniques in preventing overfitting and improving model generalization.
 Ridge regression, which utilizes L2 regularization, stands